4k4xs4pH1r3/offensive-security/Linux/SA.md

  InsightOps: Easy Log Management
  <https://www.rapid7.com/try/insightappsec/>

-If you are interested in learn more, install this app
+If you are interested in learning more, install this app

  NmapSi4

- Is a complete Qt5-based Gui with the design goals to provide a complete nmap interface for users. in order to manage al option of this power security net scanner and search services vulnerability.
+ Is a complete Qt5-based Gui with the design goal to provide a complete nmap interface for users. to manage all options of this power security net scanner and search services vulnerability.
  Take a look <https://github.com/nmapsi4/nmapsi4>

 #